-Reed Werner is the Deputy Assistant Secretary of Defense for South and Southeast Asia.
-In this role, he is responsible for advising Department leadership on matters pertaining to the development and implementation of defense policies, strategies and plans in the region.
+Reed Werner is the former Deputy Assistant Secretary of Defense for South and Southeast Asia.
+In this role, he was responsible for advising Department leadership on matters pertaining to the development and implementation of defense policies, strategies and plans in the region.

 Previously, Mr. Werner was in the Investment Banking Division of Goldman, Sachs & Co. in Hong Kong, where he worked on strategic and financing transactions across China and Southeast Asia.
 Mr. Werner also worked in Goldman Sachs’ Asia Executive Office, where he held regional business development responsibilities and worked on a number of transactions, including the restructuring of Goldman Sachs’ China joint venture.
 Mr. Werner started at Goldman Sachs in the winter of 2009 in the Investment Banking Division in New York.